Fair Hiring and DEI

 Intervention 1: Blind Resume Review

-Removing or obscuring name, address, educational institution branding, graduation year, and other demographic-proxy information from resumes before human review consistently reduces bias in screening decisions.
+Hiring teams can reduce screening bias by removing or obscuring names, addresses, educational institutions, graduation years, and other demographic-proxy information before reviewing resumes.
 The research evidence on blind review is strong — multiple studies show significant improvements in diversity at the shortlisting stage when identifiable information is removed.
 The practical challenge has historically been implementation: manually removing information from hundreds of resumes is time-consuming and error-prone.
 This is precisely where AI tools add decisive value — automated anonymization is instant, consistent, and does not require recruiter time.

 Intervention 2: Criterion-Anchored Evaluation